 FreeCol is widely popular in the open source community.
 Between January 2003 to April 2007, the game was downloaded over 1.9 million times just on Sourceforge.

 2. Bounce Tales

-Oh! man it takes me to the memory lane.
+Oh man, it takes me to the memory lane.
 Bounce Tales is the follow-up to the Nokia’s original Bounce game.
 One day, Bounce, a little red ball in the Sky Bean Land notices that all the colors around him are slowly disappearing.
-He then decides to investigate on the matter and finds out that some giant machines are responsible for this.
+He then decides to investigate the matter and finds out that some giant machines are responsible for this.

 1. Gangstar: Crime City

 Gangstar: Crime City is an open-world urban action game, that follows the footsteps of the popular PC game series Grand Theft Auto.
 The game revolves around a gangster, who explores the city in search of a job, money, and power.
 Much like GTA, players can engage in side quests and other activities such as street racing and buying properties throughout the map.